DocumentationBook/SphinxDocumentation/research/sphinx/process/index.rst

 ##########

 Let us walk through the documentation build process in the hierarchical order from top to bottom.
+Since the total process can contain hundreds of thousands calls, this journey presents only the most important ones for a better understanding of this process.

 .. toctree::
    :hidden:

    top
+   app
+   phases

 As the process highly depends on the set of documents, we will take a simple structure::